Fizi Territory: Agriculture and fishing

-A white pigeon with light brown and yellowish markings perched on a wooden structure made of twigs and dried grass in a rural village setting outside of the city of Baraka, where pigeons are being kept.
+A white pigeon perched on a wooden structure made of twigs and dried grass in a rural village setting outside of the city of Baraka, where pigeons are being kept.

 Fizi Territory's economy is primarily based on agriculture, livestock breeding, and fishing, all of which are supported by the region's expansive landmass and diverse eco-climatic zones.
 The territory benefits from a prolonged rainy season lasting over nine months, making it particularly favorable for farming and animal husbandry.
 However, agricultural productivity is often undermined by several structural and socio-political challenges, including ongoing insecurity and repeated cycles of armed conflict that have forced much of the rural population to flee their homes, which then disrupts farming activities and destabilizes local livelihoods.
 The degradation of road infrastructure also complicates the transportation of goods, limiting access to local and regional markets.